andrew/ultimate-awesome/README.md

 - [free-cybersecurity-resources](https://github.com/getvmio/free-cybersecurity-resources) - Cybersecurity Free Resources | This repo collects 14 of free resources for Cybersecurity. 🛡️ Arm yourself with knowledge from our Cybersecurity Arsenal!
 This repository houses an extensive collection of free resources and interactive online environments.
 Essential for anyone looking to enhance th.
 - [awesome-sparklyr](https://github.com/harryprince/awesome-sparklyr) - An awesome sparklyr related package collection.
 - [awesome-javascript-data-science](https://github.com/hodovani/awesome-javascript-data-science) - Awesome JavaScript Data Science.
-- [awesome_software_securities](https://github.com/hong6914/awesome_software_securities) - Sites and URLs on software and securities that I hope to learn from you guys.
 - [awesome-chinese-fonts](https://github.com/kevchentw/awesome-chinese-fonts) - A curated list of awesome chinese fonts.
 - [awesome-mir-labs](https://github.com/ldzhangyx/awesome-mir-labs) - A full collection of Music Informatic Retrieval (MIR) and AI Music labs.
 - [awesome-offline-to-online-RL-papers](https://github.com/linhlpv/awesome-offline-to-online-RL-papers) -  A list of Offline to Online RL papers (continually updated).